Ayush-sharma-py/Switchit/README.md

 ## Notes

-- The text editor uses the Tkinter file dialog to open and save files, so it supports various text file formats.
+- The text editor uses the Tkinter file dialog to open and save files.

 - The application window is resizable, allowing you to adjust the size as per your preference.